waterBottleHolster/thirty_login_pages/README.md

 No attached stylesheets, just do all the styling in the head tag or inline.
 This isn't proper, but it makes testing much faster, especially on my laptop where clearing the cache everytime gets tedious.

+**Don't forget to include the form.csrf_token or else the login will never work

 ## #1 - Dark Theme w/ Red
 Channelled my inner Cold Lake Freeze for this one.